 Even the Bard Wasn’t Immune

 But Shakespeare had an excuse.
 Other than CORIOLANUS and a couple of other not so egregious exceptions, he apparently was forced for a number of reasons to stick pretty close to a two-hour time frame for his plays.
-Yet he made a mockery of the audience and later the reader with THE TEMPEST, a play that is one of his most acclaimed, and from which I remember several movies being made in just one short stretch (PROSPERO’S PAPERS, et al).
-With the ship being destroyed and the survivors stranded on the island in the opening act, the plot is horribly and irreparably vitiated when at the one hour and fifty-nine minute mark the ship is found essentially intact.
-At least this story was a fantasy from the outset, although Prospero’s powers as a magician never enabled the wrecked ship to appear in relatively sound condition.
-Chronology made this happen, not conjuring.
-Novelists are generally not on Shakespeare’s clock.
+Yet, in my opinion, he made a mockery of the audience and later the reader with THE TEMPEST, a play that is one of his most acclaimed, and from which I remember several movies being made in just a short stretch (PROSPERO’S PAPERS, for one).
+With the ship’s being destroyed and the survivors stranded on the island in the opening act, the plot is horribly and irreparably vitiated when at the one-hour-and-fifty-nine minute mark the vessel is found to be intact.
+At least this story was a fantasy from the outset, although Prospero’s powers as a magician were never the catalyst for the wrecked ship’s sudden “appearance” in relatively sound condition, as the play’s chronology made this happen, not conjuring.

 Not Many Can Claim the Skills of Marquez or Shakespeare